Convex Triamond Regular Polyhedra Components

 No Decomposition

-stel wrl switch
+off stel wrl switch

-Every N-Antiprisms can become a Triamond Antiprism by expanding every other triangle to a Triamond.
+Every N-Antiprism can become a Triamond Antiprism by expanding every other triangle to a Triamond.
 In this set one major face becomes a regular polygon of edge count 2N while the other major face remains a regular polygon of edge count N. The N face will be of edge size 2.
 In the case of the TAP 2,2 , N equals 2 so one face is reduced to a line and is eliminated.
 The TAP 2,2 is actually a valid Convex Triamond Solid.

 The TAP 2,2 section shown in this Tetrahedron.
 Actually Tap 2,2 is itself a Stretched Tetrahedron.
 The TAP 3,2 is a section shown in this Truncated Tetrahedron.
-The TAP 6,2 is the highest order which can contain only Triamonds and regular unit polygons but the Triamond Hexagonal Frustrum covering it is flat (here).
+The TAP 6,2 is the highest order which can contain only Triamonds and regular unit polygons but the Triamond Hexagonal Frustrum covering it is flat.

-Triamond Prisms of Order 2
+Triamond Antiprisms of Order 2

 TAP 2,2